Lua Scripting Tutorial, Part 2¶

 statement will let you write code based on the state of other variables.

-In the OnSwitchInteraction
+In the OnTriggerInteracted

-function, after lightIsOn = not lightIsOn
+function, after the lightIsOn = not lightIsOn

-if not lightIsOn then
+if isSwitchOn then

 end